Virtual Localization in equivariant Witt cohomology: Introduction

 \end{IntroThm}

 We recall the basic constructions and operations for cohomology and Borel-Moore homology in the setting of the theories represented by a motivic ring spectrum $\sE\in \SH(k)$ in \S\ref{sec:Prelim}, following \cite{DJK} and \cite{LevineAtiyahBott}.
-This background is used in the construction of the specialization map, fundamental classes, and the construction of Gysin maps and refined Gysin maps; we also recall some facts about cup and cap products.
-The main technical heart of this paper is \S\ref{sec:Vistoli}, where we prove a version, suitable for application to the general ``motivic'' theory, of a result of Vistoli \cite[Lemma 3.16]{Vistoli}, originally proven in the setting of the Chow groups of stacks.
-We work in the setting of schemes with $G$-action, but probably, with the help of the recent technology in the motivic stable homotopy theory of stacks provided by Chowdhury \cite{Chowdhury} and Khan-Ravi \cite{KR}, these arguments would go through for stacks.
+The main technical heart of this paper is \S\ref{sec:Vistoli}, where we prove a version (Proposition~\ref{prop:SpecializationComm}) of a result of Vistoli \cite[Lemma 3.16]{Vistoli}.
+Vistoli's lemma is about the Chow groups of DM stacks, whereas Proposition~\ref{prop:SpecializationComm} is suitable for application to the $G$-equivariant motivic theory.
+We imagine that, with the help of the recent technology in the motivic stable homotopy theory of stacks provided by Chowdhury \cite{Chowdhury} and Khan-Ravi \cite{KR}, Proposition~\ref{prop:SpecializationComm} could be extended to motivic theories on a suitable type of stack.
+Kresch \cite[Proposition 4]{Kresch} has given a proof of Vistoli's lemma in the setting of the Chow groups of Artin stacks locally of finite type over a field, and perhaps his line of argument would be helpful in extending our result to the motivic setting for the type of Artin stacks considered by Chowdhury and Khan-Ravi.

+One consequence of our motivic version of Vistoli's lemma is the commutativity of refined motivic Gysin pull-back, Corollary~\ref{cor:commutativity}, which as far as we are aware was not available in the literature up to now.

 In \S\ref{sec:TEGEquivCoh} we recall the construction of equivariant cohomology and Borel-Moore homology in the style of Totaro \cite{Totaro}, Edidin-Graham \cite{EGEquivIntThy} and Morel-Voevodsky \cite{MorelVoevodsky}, following the work of Di Lorenzo and Mantovani \cite[\S 1.2]{DiLorenzoMantovani}.
 In \S\ref{sec:VirClass} we show how the construction of these classes as presented by Graber-Pandharipande also works in the motivic setting, and we apply this in \S\ref{sec:TEGVirClass} to the construction of virtual fundamental classes in equivariant Borel-Moore homology.
 We assemble all the ingredients in \S\ref{sec:VirLoc} with the statement and proof of our main result.